LisaDou/sketch-generator/README.md

 ## Features & limitations

-So far, it supports the following features:
+So far, it supports the following Photoshop Generator features:

 - Multiple assets per layer / layer group
 - Export assets in PNG, GIF, PDF, SVG, EPS & TIFF format
 - Arbitrary & unlimited asset scaling in output (extreme example: I've used a 10000% scale to export a 31800 × 9800 pixels JPG.
 Takes some time, but it works :)

+In addition to that, the following are Sketch Generator-only features:

+- **Export selection only**: if you have a selection when running the command, only the selected assets will be generated.
+This is useful for quick exports in complex documents, where you don't want to export the whole shebang.

 ## Rules